ProvidersTaressa G. Haney, MD * Elliot C. McKee, MD * Timothy G. Saunders, MD * Erin O. Schotthoefer, MD *

 Pediatric ophthalmologists are medical and surgical doctors who specialize in the eye problems of children.
-In particular, vision develops in the brain until about age 9 years and can be affected by eyes that are not straight or do not focus correctly.
+In particular, vision develops in the brain until about 9 years of age and can be affected by eyes that are not straight or do not focus correctly.
 A child can grow up with good vision in each eye if these problems are caught early, treated and maintained.

 What to expect at your visit